|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Although the Spanish often use hake or sea bream for frying because it is plentiful and available everywhere in Spain.
+Spanish cooks often use hake or sea bream for frying because it is plentiful and available everywhere in Spain.
 However, any solid white fish or even salmon can be used for this recipe.
 Fry the fish, then prepare a simple sauce of Spanish paprika, vinegar, and lemon juice.
 The paprika in the sauce makes this a very colorful and aromatic dish, and a good main course, especially for Lent.
 This is a simple fish recipe, which is perfect for beginner cooks, and those who are new to Spanish cuisine.
 It requires only basic cooking equipment and ingredients.

 Bacalao a la Tranca is a similar recipe but uses salt cod instead of fresh fish.

 Pour olive oil to a depth of 1/8 to 1/4-inch in a medium to large, heavy-bottom frying pan and heat on medium.
-Test if oil is hot enough to fry by adding a small cube of bread to oil.
+Test if the oil is hot enough to fry by adding a small cube of bread to oil.
 If it browns in 1 minute, oil is the right temperature (355°F).
 Brown the fish on both sides.
 Remove and set aside for later.